 I think we can comfortably say it’s been a very active and fruitful week.
-Much has been accomplished.
-But, in fact, it’s only the beginning of the story, which is yet to be written and played out.
+Accomplishments are numerous.
+But it’s only the beginning of the story, which is yet to be written and played out.
 There’s much much more that can be said about Genesis chapter 1 but not now.

-In conclusion of this expose about the seventh day being blessed and sanctified and the summary of what took place during the entire week I’d like to come back to a meaning of the Biblical Hebrew word zakar which is the term used for male. in Genesis 1.27 “…male (H) and female created He them.”
+In conclusion of this expose about the seventh day being blessed and sanctified and the summary of what took place during the entire week I’d like to come back to a meaning of the Biblical Hebrew word zakar which is the term used for male. in Genesis 1:27 “…male (H2145) and female created He them.”

 I pointed out that Strong called male the most noteworthy sex. and how there’s a figurative relationship between Adam and Jesus, the noteworthiness and the preeminence.

-Male and female are equal, both are in the image of God.
-But, yes, the male came first.
-This does confer on him a honorability but it also behooves him to realize that with that honorability comes responsibility and obligations.
+Male and female are equal; both are in the image of God.
+Yes, the male came first; this does confer on him a honorability.
+But it also behooves him to realize that with that honorability comes responsibility and obligations.
 Let’s see what’s involved through an additional meaning of the Biblical Hebrew word zachar.